Content and Language Integrated Learning (CLIL)

 WHAT IS CLIL?

-CLIL stands for "Content and Language Integrated Learning," meaning the learning of curriculum subjects such as geography, history, or science through a target foreign language.
+CLIL stands for "Content and Language Integrated Learning," meaning the learning of curriculum subjects such as geography, history, or Religious Education through a target foreign language.
 There is no set methodology or structure for a CLIL program, and this term can refer to varying levels of language exposure.
 However the common consensus is that both language and content are given equal importance, and that this way of teaching allows a language to be learnt and used in an immediately relevant context.

 WHAT KIND OF CLIL DOES ST MONICA'S OFFER?